Introduction to IT Asset Management:

 - Digital asset management — This covers all of the company’s intellectual property management functions and includes handling assets such as videos, photos, and digital data that are produced by the company or licensed by a third party.
 Leveraging mobile device management (MDM) can be critical to success.

-While IT personnel are capable of handling IT asset management, having a system in place that does the heavy lifting can eliminate human error, while also freeing up IT workers.
+Without the right tools it is a lot of manual work for IT personnel to handle IT asset management.
+But having a system in place that does the heavy lifting can eliminate human error, while also freeing up IT workers.
 Managing your IT assets will also allow you to optimize how you use your existing tools, without wasting money on software your company doesn’t need.

 It’s no secret that digital transformation has forever changed the landscape of businesses and modern asset management takes this a step further.
 IT leaders can leverage new asset management processes and tools in order to effectively deliver new functionality and services across their organization.
 Gartner says that with more and more platform and infrastructure services, effective asset management is necessary for organizations to both provide end-user access and manage their consumption of services being used regularly.
 IT asset management best practices make sure your teams have access to the tools they need to excel.

 It helps eliminates waste

 Effective IT asset management helps keep business information accurate so you have a clear idea of which assets are being used, and for what purposes.
 This saves money by avoiding unnecessary purchases and limiting licensing and support costs to only those which add value to the business.